Classification of Two Dimensional Topological Crystalline Superconductors and Majorana Bound States at Disclinations: Topological invariants and stable classifications

 \subsubsection{Sixfold Symmetry}

-In sixfold symmetric systems, 3-fold symmetry relates the 2-fold fixed points $M$, $M'$, and $M''$, while 2-fold symmetry relates the 3-fold fixed points $K$ and $K'$ (see Fig.~\ref{fig:Brillouin_zones}c).
+In sixfold symmetric superconductors, threefold symmetry relates the twofold fixed points $M$, $M'$, and $M''$, while twofold symmetry relates the threefold fixed points $K$ and $K'$ (see Fig.~\ref{fig:Brillouin_zones}c).
 Imposing these constraints, the PH symmetry constraint, and demanding a constant number of bands across the Brillouin zone, we find that only two rotation invariants are required to classify $C_6$ symmetric superconductors, defined as